Go directly to the content

 • A more even skin texture

-View all red light therapy panels
+View all Red Light Therapy panels

-What does science say?
+What does the science say?

-The science around red light therapy is growing rapidly, and the initial results are positive.
-Still, it’s important to be honest: it is not yet 100% proven that red light therapy works for everyone with rosacea.
+The science around Red Light Therapy is growing rapidly, and the initial results are positive.
+Still, it’s important to be honest: it is not yet 100% proven that Red Light Therapy works for everyone with rosacea.
 But the evidence is promising.

 What do we know for sure?